Criminal Behavior Assessment

-Additional Information: Course Objectives: In general, it is the goal and objective that the attendees through reading, case studies and lectures learn a systematic approach from the evidence toward an understanding of the implicit/explicit motives, methods and opportunities for committing the criminal offenses.
-To further the goal, the course will concentrate upon 4 major crime subj-types; Power-Assertive, Power-Reassurance, Anger-Retaliatory and Anger-Excitation.
+Instructional Objectives: In general, it is the goal and objective that the attendees through reading, case studies, and lectures learn a systematic approach from the evidence toward an understanding of the implicit/explicit motives, methods, and opportunities for committing the criminal offenses.
+To further the goal, the course will concentrate upon four major crime sub-types; Power-Assertive, Power-Reassurance, Anger-Retaliatory, and Anger-Excitation.
 Toward the end of the course, attendees should understand the primary crime factors of the sub-types and analyze presented cases.

 After completion, the student will be able to: